-Siding Squares Calculator
+Siding Material Calculator

-Find the number of squares of siding material are needed by entering the dimensions of the building below for a wall or gable.
+Find the number of squares of siding material needed by entering the dimensions of the building below for a wall or gable.
 Optionally, include the number of doors and windows to refine the estimate.

-How to Estimate Squares of Siding Material
+How to Measure for Siding

-To find the number of squares of siding needed for an installation, measure each walls width and height in feet.
+To find the number of squares of siding needed for an installation, measure the width and height of each wall in feet.
 Multiply the width and height to get the area of the wall in square feet.

 40 × 12 = 480